|Fast Facts on the Sega Model 1|

 Made by: Sega

-Sega Model 1 was an arcade system board released by Sega in 1992.
-It was the successor to the Sega System 32 arcade boards, and was succeeded by the Sega Model 2 series.
-During development, Sega went to General Electric Aerospace (now Lockheed Martin) for assistance with creating 3D hardware, however as the end result was so expensive, only a few games were developed for the platform.
+The Sega Model 1 is an arcade system board released by Sega in 1992.
+It is the successor to the Sega System 32 arcade boards, and was succeeded by the Sega Model 2 series.
+It was Sega's first hardware designed for 3D polygon graphics.